 The opportunity for me is to learn from cross-engagement with everyone, take on the knowledge of the faculty, and then see how I could use that in my own business back in my organisation.

+It’s very a friendly environment.
+You really get to think about business ideas from another angle.
 There is a lot of trust and belief in Cambridge as a brand name, and that’s what excites me as well.

+We get really good knowledge, and it’s well-known in the world, and highly recognised.
 The capability, the expertise, of the academics who are providing the programme allows for some real value.

+If you are a manager who wants to be proactive, this programme is for you.
 You have to change.
 If you are just staying as you have done in the past, you will not survive.

 I think this is a very useful programme, and I would definitely recommend to my other colleagues as well, especially within the team.